wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-Next generation Editor to create your content with unprecedented possibilities and flexibility, very quickly and super easily, like never before!
+The next generation Editor to create your content with unprecedented possibilities and flexibility, no coding skills and easily like never before!

 == Description ==
-An innovative Editor that enables anyone, with no technical skills required, to design any desired content, through an intuitive user interface, with total flexibility and unprecedented possibilities, very quickly and extremely easily!
+An innovative Editor that enables anyone, with no technical skills required, to design any desired content, through an intuitive user interface, with total flexibility and unprecedented possibilities, very quickly and extremely easily, , like never before!
 Introducing Zedity, the next generation Editor...

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]